Clinical Neuromuscular

 • Meningococcal vaccination is MANDATORY before starting any complement inhibitor (eculizumab, ravulizumab, zilucoplan) due to Neisseria meningitidis risk

-• MuSK MG treatment ladder: steroids → rituximab (preferred over azathioprine/mycophenolate); pyridostigmine may worsen symptoms; NO thymectomy; complement inhibitors ineffective
+• MuSK MG treatment ladder: steroids → rituximab (preferred over azathioprine/mycophenolate); pyridostigmine may worsen symptoms; NO thymectomy; complement inhibitors not expected to be effective (IgG4-mediated)

 Myasthenic Crisis